thesofproject/sof-docs/getting_started/nxp/sof_imx_user_guide.rst

 SOF firmware
 ------------

-See Step 3 :ref:`build-from-scratch`
+See Step 3 :ref:`build-from-scratch`.

 Tools
 -----

 See Step 4 in :ref:`build-from-scratch`.

-sof-logger needs to be cross-compiled to run on arm64.
+The sof-logger must be cross-compiled in order to run on arm64:

 .. code-block:: bash